springfox/springfox/next-release.md

 This project integrates swagger with the Spring Web MVC framework.
 The complete swagger specification is available at https://github.com/wordnik/swagger-spec and it's worth being familiar with the main concepts of the specification.

-Typically a Spring Web MVC project will use this project in combination with the swagger-ui project to provide the user interface which visualises an applications JSON api's.
+Typically a Spring Web MVC project will use this project in combination with the swagger-ui project (https://github.com/wordnik/swagger-ui) to provide the user interface which visualises an applications JSON api's.
 The most common know use of this project has been Spring Web MVC applications using springs `MappingJackson2HttpMessageConverter` to produce JSON API endpoints.

 The demo project (https://github.com/adrianbk/swagger-springmvc-demo) containes a number of examples using both spring web mvc and spring-boot.

-### Usage (Quick guide)
+### Repositories

-###### Release version
+#### Release version
 or maven central: http://repo1.maven.org/maven2/

+- Maven
 ```xml
   <repositories>
     <repository>